aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_05_PIM.md

     >**Note**: Ensure that you are signed-in to the **AdatumLab500-04** Azure AD tenant.
 You can use the **Directory + subscription** filter to switch between Azure AD tenants.
 Ensure you are signed in as a user with the Global Administrator role.

-    >**Note**: If you still don't see the AdatumLab500-04 entry, click on the Switch Diretory link, select the AdatumLab500-04 line and click the Switch button.
+    >**Note**: If you still don't see the AdatumLab500-04 entry, click on the Switch Directory link, select the AdatumLab500-04 line and click the Switch button.

 1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Azure AD Privileged Identity Management** and press the **Enter** key.